Suam–Endebess–Kitale–Eldoret Road: Updating to bitumen surface

 The governments of Kenya and Uganda though the Kenya National Highways Authority and the Uganda National Roads Authority are seeking funds from the African Development Bank to improve the road along with the Kapchorwa–Suam Road on the Ugandan side, to grade II bituminous surface with shoulders and culverts.
 Some parts of this road are already tarmacked.
 However a new bypass around the town of Eldoret is part of the planned upgrade.
 The contract distance on this road is 76 km.

 In August 2018, William Ruto, the deputy president of Kenya, and Yoweri Museveni, the president of Uganda, officially jointly kick-started the rehabilitation and improvement of this road, and the contiguous Kapchorwa–Suam Road.
-The projected cost estimate is US$147.3 million, financed by loans from the African Development Bank (AfDB) and African Development Fund (ADF) and counterpart funding by the Government of Kenya.
+The projected cost estimate is US$147.3 million, financed by loans from the African Development Bank (AfDB) and African Development Fund (AfDF) and counterpart funding by the Government of Kenya.
 The improvement to the 77 km road, is expected to last 30 months.
+As of March 2024, construction was still ongoing.